emissary-ingress/emissary/user-guide/ambassador-pro-install.md

 The Dev Portal can be customized for both content and look-and-feel.
 For details on using the Dev Portal, see the [Dev Portal Reference](/reference/dev-portal).

-# Upgrading Ambassador Pro
+# Upgrading Ambassador Pro and Dev Portal

-Follow the steps below to upgrade Ambassador Pro.
+If you have an existing Ambassador installation, you can also upgrade directly to Ambassador Pro and Dev Portal.

 **Note**: For simplicity, we recommend storing this license key in a Kubernetes secret that can be referenced by both the certified Ambassador and Ambassador Pro containers.
 You can do this with the following command.